iPhone 11 rumors: Everything Apple could announce today

 Rumor: Three new models -- the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max

-Apple will introduce three new iPhone models this fall, according to the Wall Street Journal.
+Apple will introduce three new iPhone models, according to the Wall Street Journal.
 They are expected to include a "budget" successor to the iPhone XR, a midrange flagship like the iPhone XS and a supersize model in the vein of the iPhone XS Max.

 The consensus is that Apple will call its next flagship the iPhone 11, and that part feels like a no-brainer.
 But as to the names of the particular models -- all bets are off.
 The company has traditionally reserved the "Pro" designation for its highest-end products: the MacBook Pro laptop, the iPad Pro tablet, the forthcoming $6,000 Mac Pro desktop and, perhaps starting in 2019, its most premium iPhone.